 Emily Anne Bowman enjoys working with young musicians!
-Ms. Bowman conducts the Greater Boulder Youth Orchestra Philharmonic and teaches viola, violin and fiddle with Boulder Suzuki Strings.
-Ms. Bowman is thrilled to join the faculty at Shining Mountain Waldorf School!
-In addition to her active teaching schedule, Ms. Bowman performs frequently with Seicento Baroque Ensemble and is a regular member of the Baroque Chamber Orchestra of Colorado.
+Ms. Bowman is artistic director of the Greater Boulder Youth Orchestras, conducts the GBYO Philharmonic, and teaches viola, violin and fiddle with Boulder Suzuki Strings.
+Ms. Bowman has been recognized by the Colorado chapter of the American String Teachers Association with the “Exemplary Teacher Award” four times.
+In addition to her active teaching schedule, Ms. Bowman is principal violist with the Baroque Chamber Orchestra of Colorado.
 Ms. Bowman also performs with the Free Range String Quartet, the Eldorado String Quartet and joins folk americana group The Bowmans whenever she can.
 Ms. Bowman received her formal classical training from the New World School of the Arts and the University of Colorado College of Music.
-Ms. Bowman graduated summa cum laude with a degree in Viola Performance and was the recipient of the Gabor Ormai Viola Award.
-In addition to making music Ms. Bowman delights in eating and spending time outdoors.
+Ms. Bowman graduated summa cum laude with a degree in Viola Performance and received the Gabor Ormai Viola Award.
+In addition to making music Ms. Bowman delights in eating, being outdoors and spending time with her husband.

 Cristina was born and raised in New York City until her family returned to Germany when she turned nine.
 At the age of twenty, she became deeply involved with the Camphill community of Brachenreuthe, Germany.
 She lived and trained at this Anthroposophical-based school and biodynamic farm, working with children in need of special care for six years.
 There, Cristina also discovered her love of eurythmy.
 Cristina studied therapeutic eurythmy for children with special needs with Ms. Susanne Mueller-Wiedemann and did her eurythmy training from 1989 to 1992 with the Eurythmieinitiative Stuttgart, directed by Ms. Helga Mattke.